ece362-purdue/f2022-public-labs/lab-9/lab_9.md

 This configuration is long and tedious, and it won't work at all if you set slightly wrong bit patterns (Your instructor has done this dozens of times and still has to ask "What did I forget?").
 When it does not work, remember that you are in good company.
 Patience and diligence is strongly encouraged.

-> Note: To compensate this lab being held during exam week, here are the pins corresponding to the `TIM1_CHx` from Table 14 (page 41) of the STM32F091xBC datasheet:
-> - `TIM1_CH1: PA8`
-> - `TIM1_CH2: PA9`
-> - `TIM1_CH3: PA10`
-> - `TIM1_CH4: PA11`

 You will know when you succeed in getting the timer and channels configured properly, because the LED will be illuminated bright white.
 Spend a little time setting values in the `CCR1`, `CCR2`, and `CCR3` registers.
 Use the I/O Registers control panel in SystemWorkbench to update them interactively.
-You might use a scope to see the effect of setting a value in the register on the duty cycle of the PWM output.
+You might want to use use an oscilloscope to see the effect of setting a value in the register on the duty cycle of the PWM output.
 Initialize the `CCRx` values their maximum value, `0xffff`, to ensure that the PWM outputs remain high, and the LEDs remain off.
 This will ensure you are not blinded in the time it takes to write the control software to change the intensity of the LEDs.

 Finally, note that is is entirely possible to use the update event of Timer 1 to raise the interrupt that recomputes analog samples.
 That's maybe too much complexity for this lab.
 It's easier to set it up standalone and reuse the code from lab 8 to produce the waveforms.